MENU

-Nema Enclosures manufactures quality custom and standard electrical enclosures that comply with the safety standards of the European Union’s ATEX Directive for the safe use of electrical enclosures in potentially hazardous areas.
+Nema Enclosures, an ATEX enclosure manufacturer, produces quality custom and standard electrical enclosures that comply with the safety standards of the European Union’s ATEX Directive for the safe use of electrical enclosures in potentially hazardous areas.

-These hazardous areas include locations where people are exposed to flammable liquids, vapors, gases or combustible dusts that could present a possible risk of fire or explosion.
+These hazardous areas include locations where people are exposed to flammable liquids, vapors, gases, or combustible dust that could present a possible risk of fire or explosion.

 The ATEX Directive, formally known as the 'Directive on Equipment and Protective Systems Intended for use in Potentially Explosive Atmospheres' (94/9/EC), has been in effect since March 1, 1996.
 It is commonly known as the 'ATEX' Directive (derived from, 'ATmospheres EXplosibles'), but is also referred to as the ATEX Equipment Directive or ATEX 95.